SylvereCauzard/JustStreamIt/README.md

 Installation

-    • Follow the instructions for installing the API in local version on this link API_OC_MOVIE
+    • Follow the instructions for installing the API in local version on this link https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR

     • Launch the API server